 2 tablespoons of molasses

 2-4 teaspoons of chipotle powder

-Coat the ribs with the rub, wrap in plastic and place in the refrigerator for at least four hours.
+To make a rub, stir together the salt, black pepper, brown sugar, mustard powder, chipotle powder, allspice, and cayenne.
+Coat the ribs with the rub on both sides, wrap in plastic, then place in the refrigerator for at least 4 hours.

-Heat the oven to 300 degrees and bring the ribs to room temperature.
+Heat the oven to 300° F and bring the ribs to room temperature.

 In a foil-lined large baking or roasting pan, arrange the ribs with the meat side up, pour in 1/4 cup of Dr Pepper, cover pan tightly with foil and place in the oven.

-Meanwhile, place all the glaze ingredients in a pan, bring to a boil and then simmer for 20 minutes until thick and syrupy.
+Meanwhile, to make the glaze, place the Dr Pepper, ketchup, mustard, apple cider vinegar, molasses, and chipotle powder in a pan, bring to a boil and then simmer for 20 minutes until thick and syrupy.

 After an hour and a half, take the ribs out of the oven and spread some of the glaze on each side of the racks.
 Place back in the oven, meat side up and cook uncovered for 30 minutes.